How to Use Work from Anywhere to Your Company’s Advantage

 Cutting Expenses and Unlimited Recruiting

-For example, Facebook has already decided to move up to half of the employees to working remotely within 5-10 years.
-The company likes it so much.
-Those employees who do well from home have already been allowed to stay out of the office until the end of 2023.
+For example, Facebook has decided to move up to half of its employees to remote work within 5–10 years.
+Those who perform well from home have already been cleared to stay out of the office until the end of 2026.

 Employee Efficiency